Meerut: Road

-Meerut is well-connected by road to major cities like Delhi, Noida, Faridabad, Ghaziabad, Haridwar, Bulandshahr, etc. A large number of people commute to Delhi, Noida, Greater Noida, Ghaziabad and Gurugram every day for work.
-Three national highways (NH-58, NH-119 & NH-235) pass through Meerut.
+Meerut is well-connected by road to major cities like Delhi, Noida, Faridabad, Ghaziabad, Haridwar, Bulandshahr, etc. A large number of people commute to Delhi, Noida, Greater Noida, and Ghaziabad every day for work.

+Three national highways (NH-58, NH-119 & NH-235) and two expressways pass through Meerut.
 The Delhi–Meerut Expressway - a 90 km long controlled-access expressway connects Meerut with Delhi via Dasna in Ghaziabad district.
-Prime Minister Narendra Modi laid the foundation stone for the expressway on 31 December 2015, and the expressway was completed and opened for public on 1 April 2021.
+Prime Minister Narendra Modi laid the foundation stone for the expressway on 31 December 2015, and the expressway was completed and opened for public on 1 April 2021, also an under construction Ganga Expressway.

-There are 2 main bus terminals, namely Bhainsali bus terminal and Sohrab Gate bus terminal from where Uttar Pradesh State Road Transport Corporation (UPSRTC) buses ply to cities all over the state and all nearby cities.
+There are two main bus terminals, namely Bhainsali bus terminal and Sohrab Gate bus terminal from where Uttar Pradesh State Road Transport Corporation (UPSRTC) buses travel to cities all over the state and all nearby cities.
 A JNNURM scheme was put in place.
-Low Floor City Buses (under JNNURM), Normal City Buses, auto rickshaws and rickshaws are convenient public transport options to commute within the city.
+Low Floor city buses (under JNNURM), normal city buses, auto rickshaws, and rickshaws are convenient public transport options to commute within the city.

 Many new transport infrastructure projects like the inner ring road, outer ring road and construction of new flyovers are proposed and being made as well.
 The under-construction Ganga Expressway will start from Meerut till Allahabad, and in the future, it will be extended from Meerut to Haridwar.
-Other expressways which will pass nearby Meerut are the Upper Ganga Canal Expressway, Delhi–Saharanpur–Dehradun Expressway and Gorakhpur–Shamli Expressway.
+Other expressways that will pass nearby Meerut are the Upper Ganga Canal Expressway, Delhi–Saharanpur–Dehradun Expressway and Gorakhpur–Shamli Expressway.

+Expressways

+Since Meerut has a very favourable location for industries and is suitable for being a logistics hub, it has many expressways like Delhi Meerut Expressway, Ganga Expressway.
+It also is nearby (within 30 miles) of other expressways like Delhi Mumbai Expressway, Yamuna Expressway, KMP Expressway, and Eastern Peripheral Expressway.

 Railways

-Meerut lies on the Delhi–Meerut–Saharanpur line, and has five railway stations: Meerut City, Meerut Cantt., Partapur, Mohiuddinpur and Pabli Khas.
+Meerut lies on the Delhi–Meerut–Saharanpur line, and has four railway stations: Meerut City, Meerut Cantt., Partapur and Pabli Khas.
 Meerut City railway station is the busiest.
-The railway line between Delhi and Meerut was constructed in 1864, and the Meerut Cantt. station, which serves as a secondary railway station, was founded in 1865.
+The railway line between Delhi and Meerut was constructed in 1864, and the Meerut Cantt station, which serves as a secondary railway station, was founded in 1865.

 About 20,000 passengers travel daily to Delhi and back.
 Around 27 pairs of trains run between Meerut and Delhi, and four between Meerut and Khurja.
 Two trains are available for Lucknow daily, namely Nauchandi Express and Rajya Rani Express.
 A weekly train goes to Chennai and Kochuveli.
 Daily trains connect Meerut to Mumbai, Ahmedabad, Jaipur, Rajkot and many cities in other states.